 The following are phonics websites where you may find useful information to help support your child’s learning:

 We’ve also put together a guide which explains the six stage teaching of Letters and Sounds at Calcot Schools.
-Click the link below to open it.
+Please see the attached documents.

 Severe Weather Newsletter